In the beginning ...

 CONACYT / Ministry of Energy's Hydrocarbons Fund Project

 Currently the CIGoM develops the project “Implementación de redes de observación oceanográficas (físicas, geoquímicas, ecológicas) para la generación de escenarios ante posibles contingencias relacionadas a la exploración y producción de hidrocarburos en aguas profundas del Golfo de México”.
-This endeavour is financed by the Hydrocarbons Fund of the National Council of Science and Technology and the Ministry of Energy.
-The Hidrocarbons Fund has decided to invest 1500 million pesos, to develop and have ready in 2020, the baseline of the Gulf of Mexico; a monitoring system of the ocean and the atmosphere –by buoys, HF radars, gliders and remote sensing; a deep understanding of the currents of the Gulf of Mexico and behavior of oil in case of spills; state of the art on natural degradation of hydrocarbons in the Gulf of Mexico; and an ability to determine spill scenarios and their potential effect on ecosystems.
+This initiative is financed by the Hydrocarbons Fund of the National Council of Science and Technology and the Ministry of Energy.
+The Hydrocarbons Fund has decided to invest 1500 million pesos, to develop and have ready in 2020, the baseline of the Gulf of Mexico; a monitoring system of the ocean and the atmosphere –through buoys, HF radars, gliders and remote sensing; a thorough understanding of the Gulf of Mexico streams and the behavior of oil in the event of spills; state of the art on the natural degradation of hydrocarbons in the Gulf of Mexico; and an ability to determine spill scenarios and their potential effect on ecosystems.
 The project has been organized around these five lines of research:

 Oceanographic observation platforms